 The Group does not have any fixed interest rate hedging arrangements in place.
-The only variable interest rate exposure the Group has is in relation to the Nordic bond facility.
-The rate on this facility was 12.472% at 31 December 2023 (2022: 10.628%) however this was reduced to a fixed rate of 7% in February 2024 following a renegotiation of terms with the bondholders (note 33).
-A 1% increase in the rate equates to an increased annualised interest cost of Euro 398,000.
+The Group has no variable interest rate exposure on the Nordic bond facility as the rate is fixed at 7% under a PIK arrangement until the maturity date of 31 December 2028.
+The rate on this facility was variable in the previous year and was 12.472% at 31 December 2023.
+The shareholder loan is fixed at 6% under a PIK arrangement until the maturity date of 5 February 2028.
 Balances at cash in bank do not earn material interest and there is therefore limited interest rate risk.